microsoft/azure-pipelines-yaml/design/auth.md

 ```

+## Scoping auth

+TODO Need to think more here - how would I go about scoping the auth to a single command, rather than the whole pipeline?
+Can I `unuse` something?

+## Tokens in files vs. tokens in env. variables

+TODO Need to think more here.

 ## Examples of `use` and `feeds`

 For example, to make packages from an Azure Artifacts feed available to `dotnet` and `npm`: